• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 New Laws of 2024: A 60-Second Seminar in Workers’ Compensation Claims Handling

-January 3, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+January 3, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Hello and Happy New Year’s wishes to our friends, clients, and colleagues in the workers’ compensation claims community!
 F&B is proud to publish the 100th edition of our “60 Second Seminar” series of workers’ compensation educational blogs, providing practical, succinct, and timely information for use by insurers, claims administrators, employers, and brokers!
 It is also our first blog of the new year and therefore, it is only fitting that we focus on the new workers’ compensation laws of 2024.